VRHIKKY/VketCloudSDK_Documents/docs/ExternalAPI/HeliScriptJsonParse.en.md

 ## 1. Populating Data in the JsVal Class Variable

 To populate data in a JsVal class variable, a callback function is used.
-In this example, we use `heliport.api.worlds.getWorldList()` to obtain the world list data and store it in JsVal.
+In this example, we use `heliport.v3.api.worlds.getWorldList()` to obtain the world list data and store it in JsVal.

 First, define the callback function as: